-In the present research work, six different mixtures type were prepared in total as per [BRE, 1988] code standards with concrete cubes of size (100 mm^3).
-Three of the mixtures were concrete cubes (100 mm^3) with a compressive strength 40 N/mm2, slump (0-10, 10-30, and 60-180 mm), and different w/c (0-45, 0-44, and 0-43).
+In the present research work, six different mixtures type were prepared in total as per [BRE, 1988] code standards with concrete cubes of size (100 mm).
+Three of the mixtures were concrete cubes (100 mm) with a compressive strength 40 N/mm, slump (0-10, 10-30, and 60-180 mm), and different w/c (0.45, 0.44, and 0.43).
 These mixtures were designated as M1, M2, and M3.
-Another Three of the mixtures were concrete cubes with a compressive strength (25 N/mm^2 , 30 N/mm^2 , and 40 N/mm2), slump (10-30 mm), and different w/c (0-50-45, and 0-44).
+Another Three of the mixtures were concrete cubes with a compressive strength (25 N/mm, 30 N/mm, and 40 N/mm), slump (10-30 mm), and different w/c (0.5 0.45, and 0.44).
 These mixtures were designated as M4, M5, and M6.
 The overall details of the mixture proportions were to be represented in Table.1-2.
-Twelve concrete cubes of size (100 mm^3) were cast for each mixture and overall Seventy-two concrete cubes were casted for six types of concrete mixture.
-The coarse aggregate used was crushed stone with maximum nominal size of 10 mm with grade of cement 42.5 N/mm^2 and fine aggregate used was 4.75 mm sieve size down 600 microns for this research work.
+Twelve concrete cubes of size (100 mm) were cast for each mixture and overall Seventy-two concrete cubes were casted for six types of concrete mixture.
+The coarse aggregate used was crushed stone with maximum nominal size of 10 mm with grade of cement 42.5 N/mm and fine aggregate used was 4.75 mm sieve size down 600 microns for this research work.
 As concern to impregnation materials, Water based (WB) and Solvent based (SB) impregnate materials were used in this present research work.
 To avoid criticizing or promoting one particular brand of impregnation materials and for confidentiality reasons, the names of the products used will not be disclosed and they will be referred to as WB and SB respectively.
 WB is water borne acrylic co-polymer based impregnation material which is less hazardous and environmental friendly.
-It is silicone and solvent free and achieves a penetration of less than 10 mm.
-SB consists of a colourless silane with an active content greater than 80 % and can achieve penetration greater than 10 mm.
+It is silicone and solvent free and achieves a penetration of less than 10mm.